I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnioctl/ni-usbfnioctl-ioctl_internal_usbfn_bus_event_notification.md

 <text></text>

 ### Status Block
-I/O Status block
 If the request is successful, the USB function class extension (UFX) returns STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it returns a status value for which NT_SUCCESS(status) equals FALSE.

 ## Remarks
 UFX completes this request in response to an event on the bus.
 It is recommended that class drivers send multiple requests at a time to make sure that critical notifications are not missed.

 ## Requirements
 | &nbsp; | &nbsp; |